sirnuke/steambridge/README.md

 Bridge needs a Linux install that can compile 32-bit binaries.
 You'll need g++, make, Wine & its development headers, and 32-bit libconfig & its development headers.
-A Makefile exists inside the winelib directory.
-Once compiled, the setup.sh script will setup everything the Bridge runtime environment.
+A Makefile exists inside the bridge/winelib directory.
+Once compiled, the setup.sh script will setup the SteamBridge runtime environment.

 ### Alright, let's play